 The HPFB reviews the NDS and all the information about the drug captured during the development process (quality, preclinical and clinical) and evaluates the risks of the drug versus its benefits to the Canadian population.
 More specifically, HPFB reviews information regarding the drug’s manufacturing, packaging and labelling, as well as, information about the drug’s therapeutic claims and side effects.
 What Doctors and patients will be told about the drug will also be reviewed, through the drug’s monographs and information sheets.
 All drugs allowed to be sold in Canada are reviewed to ensure that they meet the requirements of the Food and Drugs Act and its Regulations.
 Once these requirements are met, the sponsor (usually the Marketing Authorization Holder) would receive a Notice of Compliance, confirming the dossier’s compliance with the Food and Drugs Act and its Regulations.

-How long does the drug review process take?
+How long does the Health Canada drug review process take?

 The target review timeline ranging from 7 months (accelerated review and ANDS) to 1 year (standard NDS).
 The exact time for Health Canada to review drug safety and efficacy information from an NDS depends on the type of drug, the quality of the dossier, the amount of questions that Health Canada raises during the review process, the answers provided by the sponsor and if the targeted timelines for the responses are respected.
 Once the review is complete, the Regulatory Agency decides to approve (or reject) the use of a new medication.
 In some instances, it can take longer than the targeted review timelines.
 HPFB review timelines are based on internationally competitive performance targets that are usually respected.
 By experience, the review can take anywhere from 6 months to 2 years, rarely more.
 The average time of the full drug development and approval process from initial research, preclinical studies, through the 3 phases of clinical trials to drug approval is 12 years (between 8 & 15 years).

-The Notice of Compliance: Once the review is complete, if the conclusion is that the benefits of the drug outweigh the risks, that the risks can be managed and confirming the dossier’s compliance with the Food and Drugs Act and its Regulations, then the sponsor in Canada receives a Notice of Compliance (NOC), as well as a Drug Identification Number (DIN), which is specific to a drug product to be sold on the Canadian market.
+What is the Notice of Compliance from Health Canada?: Once the review is complete, if the conclusion is that the benefits of the drug outweigh the risks, that the risks can be managed and confirming the dossier’s compliance with the Food and Drugs Act and its Regulations, then the sponsor in Canada receives a Notice of Compliance (NOC), as well as a Drug Identification Number (DIN), which is specific to a drug product to be sold on the Canadian market.

-What happens if a Drug receives a Notice of Non-Compliance?
+What is a Notice of Non-Compliance from Health Canada?
 Upon the completion of the review process, if the HPFB finds that there is insufficient evidence to support the safety, efficacy or quality claims of the drug, HPFB will not grant a marketing authorization for that drug.
 At this point, the sponsor typically has 3 options: to supply additional information to the HPFB, to re-submit a submission at a later date with additional supporting data (without prejudice), or to ask that HPFB to reconsider its decision.

 For health conditions that are serious, life-threatening or for a severely debilitating disease (such as Alzheimer’s disease, cancer, AIDS, or Parkinson’s Disease), the HPFB can provide faster authorization of a drug as follows:

-- Priority Review (PR): Applies to drugs that shows substantial evidence of clinical effectiveness at the end of the clinical trial phases.
+- What is a Priority Review?
+(PR): Applies to drugs that shows substantial evidence of clinical effectiveness at the end of the clinical trial phases.

-- Notice of Compliance with conditions (NOC/c): Applies to drugs with promising evidence of clinical effectiveness throughout the clinical trial phases.
+- What is a Notice of Compliance with conditions?
+(NOC/c): Applies to drugs with promising evidence of clinical effectiveness throughout the clinical trial phases.
 Approval would be granted to a manufacturer to market and sell that drug in Canada with the condition that the manufacturer execute additional studies to confirm the drug’s benefit and safety.